History of Winterville

-Today, Winterville offers small town living at its best just a short six mile drive from the University of Georgia and employment opportunities in the metropolitan area of Athens-Clarke County.
+Winterville offers its citizens small town living at its best, just a short six-mile drive from the University of Georgia and employment opportunities in the metropolitan area of Athens-Clarke County.

 Many of Winterville’s Victorian homes were built in the 1870s and 1880s.
 The 1920s was another peak time of economic activity in Winterville.
 Newspaper accounts at that time list five general stores, a drug store, a bank, two garages, two cotton gins, two grist mills, and 510 residents.

 Today, Winterville serves as a creative beacon for the region, hosting a rich variety of artists, musicians, and cultural events.
 Each spring and fall, the Front Porch Bookstore hosts an outdoor concert series.
 The Arts Council curates a quarterly art show at the Winterville Center for Community and Culture.
 Musicians and artists from all over Georgia come to Winterville in May for the Marigold Festival.